henri/printer-setup/README.md

 [4]: http://www.lucidsystems.tk/tools/printingworks/printersetup/lists/discuss/
 [5]: http://www.lucidsystems.tk/tools/printingworks/printersetup/SystemOverview.png

 Additional documentation and tutorials are welcome, particularly those which cover intergratation of PrinterSetup with different deployment and direcotry management systems.
-It is also nice to hear stories of how you are using PrinterSetup for managing your print queues.
+It is also nice to hear stories of how you are using PrinterSetup for management of your print queues.